 Does your son or daughter have stars in their eyes and big Hollywood dreams?
-Find out how to tell if your child is ready for their acting debut–and the right things to work on–in this guest post by Glendale, CA teacher Nicole E...
+Find out how to tell if your child is ready for their acting debut–and the right things to work on–in this guest post on how to become a child actor by Glendale, CA teacher Nicole E...

-Your child is the most special and precious thing in the world to you, but how do know if they are ready for the real world of a working actor?
-Lets face it, there are hundreds of kids arriving in LA everyday with the same hopes and dreams, and a lot of them have more experience or better connections.
+Your child is the most special and precious thing in the world to you, but how do you know if they are ready for the real world of a working actor?
+Let’s face it, there are hundreds of kids arriving in LA every day with the same hopes and dreams, and a lot of them have more experience or better connections.
 Living in LA is expensive, driving to and managing auditions can be extremely stressful, and facing constant rejection is hard for any adult, much less a young child.
+But that can often be the harsh reality of the acting world.

 So how do you know if it’s all worth it?
-In my time teaching classes at a “find you at the mall” kind of place, I learned how to distinguish between the kids who actually had talent, and the kids who were being scammed.
+In my time teaching acting classes for kids at a “find you at the mall” kind of place, I learned how to distinguish between the kids who actually had talent and the kids who were being scammed.
 There were parents who were struggling to pay their bills yet were dishing out thousands of dollars on acting classes for kids, fueled by the idea that their child would become a gold mine.
 In reality, that’s almost never the case.
+The percentage of kids that actually make a full-time career of acting is quite low.

 1. Articulation – You would be amazed at how many children struggle to say their own name when put under pressure.
 You have to work with your child on delivering a clean, clear slate (name, age representation).
 When a casting director is seeing 100 kids for one line in a commercial, any mumbling or a lack of projection can be reason enough not to forward you on to the director.